mlverse/lang/README.md

 documentation.
 During translation, `lang` will display its progress by showing which section of the documentation is currently translating.
-During the R session, if you request the same R function’s help more than one time, then `lang` will use its cached results, which will run immediately.
+During the R session, if you request the same R function’s help more than one time then `lang` will use its cached results, which will run immediately.

-R enforces the printed name of each section, so they cannot be translated.
+R enforces the printed names of each section, so they cannot be translated.
 This means that titles such as “Description”, “Usage” and “Arguments” will always remain untranslated.